rachelesmee/website/foss4guk2022local/index.md

 - 16:30 - 16:45 - Wrap-up
 - 16:45 onwards - local arrangements

+For the full programme, with details of speakers and talk descriptions, see [here](https://docs.google.com/spreadsheets/d/1ChtOtqO0PfZ2ckiZqqJxyV3VhP3Xm-WnkJ6NwZ2UVTM).

-The local venue chairs will decide what sessions they run between 11:00 - 16:00.
-We have recommended sizable networking opportunities as well as lunch, alongside the sessions!
+The local venue programmes are also on the venue pages above - there will be sizable networking opportunities as well as lunch, alongside the sessions!

 ## Keynote Presentations